simondevz/Cloud-Backup-System/README.md

-# Cloud-Management-System
+# Cloud-Backup-System

-I designed and developed a Cloud Management System using Node.js, Express, and TypeScript.
+I designed and developed a Cloud Backup System using Node.js, Express, and TypeScript.
 Implemented secure user registration and authentication functionalities, enhancing system integrity.

 I used Redis for efficient session management, ensuring seamless user experience and data persistence in this project.
 And used PostgreSQL